vuoro/rahti/README.md

     // can be set to `false` to disable checking
     areSame: (oldValue, newValue) => oldValue === newValue,
     // determines the key of your effect instance
+    // (the real efault is actually a more efficient version of this)
     getKey: (...argumentsYouPassYourEffect) => argumentsYouPassYourEffect[0],
-    // (the default is actually a more efficient version of the above) }
+    // if set, this effect always returns `undefined` and is not executed immediately,
+    // but on using requestIdleCallback (or requestAnimationFrame if not supported)
+    idle: false,
+  }
 );